kevin952/PhyloVista/README.md

 PhyloVista is an interactive Python application for real-time construction and visualization of phylogenetic trees based on biological sequences.
 The application supports inputting sequences either manually or from a FASTA file, offers two tree construction algorithms (Neighbor-Joining and UPGMA), and allows users to check the additivity of the input sequences.

+## Deployed Application:

+- Currently, we have our application deployed and ready for your use: [PhyloVista](https://phylovista.streamlit.app/)

 ## Table of Contents
 - [Requirements](#requirements)
 - [Installation](#installation)